leelamayashatapathy/Teacherportal/README.md

 RESTful API endpoints built with Django REST Framework

-Modal-based forms for adding and editing student entries

 Bootstrap 5-based UI with responsive design

-Toast-style alert messages for all major user actions
+Alert messages for all major user actions

 Teachers can only see and manage their own students